 Arrange greens on a plate.
 Scoop hummus into avocado and place on top of greens.
 Drizzle champagne vinaigrette over the top.
 Grill wheat pita and serve on the side or use Ak-mak crackers.

-Visit Dr. Asarch at the Asarch Center for Dermatology and Laser in Denver, CO to address all of your skin concerns and needs!
+Visit Dr. Asarch at the Asarch Dermatology and Laser in Denver, CO to address all of your skin concerns and needs!